datts68/kaa-docker/README.md

 # Kaa open-source IoT platform
 Kaa is a production-ready, multi-purpose middleware platform for building complete end-to-end IoT solutions, connected applications, and smart products.
 The Kaa platform provides an open, feature-rich toolkit for the IoT product development and thus dramatically reduces associated cost, risks, and time-to-market.
 For a quick start, Kaa offers a set of out-of-the-box enterprise-grade IoT features that can be easily plugged in and used to implement a large majority of the IoT use cases.

 This repository forked from [kaaproject/kaa](https://github.com/kaaproject/kaa) v0.10.0

 # Docker deployment
+This guide explains how to deploy a Kaa `single node` and `cluster node` using the Docker containerization platform.

+The deployed cluster will include:
+  - Kaa nodes
+  - One Zookeeper node
+  - One SQL Database node – MariaDB/PostgreSQL
+  - One NoSQL Database node – MongoDB/Cassandra

 ## Building Kaa server from source code
 https://kaaproject.github.io/kaa/docs/v0.10.0/Administration-guide/System-installation/Building-Kaa-server-from-source-code/

 You can use any Git client to fetch Kaa source code from the repository.
-To download Kaa repository, run the command below.
+To download Kaa repository, run the command below:

 `git clone git@github.com:datts68/kaa-docker.git`